wp-plugins/gallery-slice/trunk/readme.txt

 == Installation ==

 1. Upload the full directory to wp-content/plugins
-2. Activate plugin Tags Page in plugins administration
+2. Activate plugin Gallery Slice in plugins administration
 3. You can modify the settings of the behaviour in Settings → Media

 == Screenshots ==